Benefits of MicroGreens: It’s Not The Size That Counts

 Why Are Microgreens Healthy?

-There’s a few qualities of homegrown microgreens that come together to result in their designation as a ‘superfood’.
-First, they are nutrient dense – meaning they are concentrated sources of vitamins, minerals, and antioxidants.
-Compared to their adult counterparts, they contain upto 40x the vitamins (Source) and a broader spectrum of antioxidants (Source).
+There are a few qualities of homegrown microgreens that come together to result in their designation as a ‘superfood.’
+First, they are nutrient-dense – meaning they are concentrated sources of vitamins, minerals, and antioxidants.
+Compared to their adult counterparts, they contain up to 40x the vitamins (Source) and a broader spectrum of antioxidants (Source).

 Microgreens are a good source of…

-Each microgreen variety had its own ensemble of good stuff, but generally speaking, microgreens are a great way to get your vitamins, minerals, and antioxidants.
-These are the raw materials that your body uses to perform hundreds of actions every day – from making your skin glow, to healing wounds and shoring up your bones.
-You’ll also often read they are “high in fiber” and while this is technically true on a percent basis, fiber is really about total volume so you’re better off with big veggies there.
+Each microgreen variety has its own ensemble of good stuff, but generally speaking, microgreens are a great way to get your vitamins, minerals, and antioxidants.
+These are the raw materials that your body uses to perform hundreds of actions every day – from making your skin glow to healing wounds and shoring up your bones.
+You’ll also often read they are “high in fiber,” and while this is technically true on a percent basis, fiber is really about total volume, so you’re better off with big veggies there.

-• Minerals: These originally come from the earth and water & are than absorbed by plants and stored in their seeds and plant mass.
-The minerals microgreens tend to be the richest in are potassium, iron, zinc, magnesium and copper (23).
+• Minerals: These originally come from the earth and water & are then absorbed by plants and stored in their seeds and plant mass.
+The minerals microgreens tend to be the richest in are potassium, iron, zinc, magnesium, and copper (2, 3).

-• Antioxidants: Antioxidants counteract unstable molecules that damage our bodies cells and DNA.
-One category of antioxidants, called polyphenols, is abundantly rich in brassica microgreens – like our Red Russian Kale – with samples containing 164 unique types (source).
-Another category of antioxidants, called carotenoids, were found to be about 5 times greater in microgreens than adult leaves (source).
+• Antioxidants: Antioxidants counteract unstable molecules that damage our body’s cells and DNA.
+One category of antioxidants, called polyphenols, is abundantly rich in brassica microgreens – like our Red Russian Kale – with samples containing 164 unique types (Source).
+Another category of antioxidants, called carotenoids, was found to be about 5 times greater in microgreens than adult leaves (Source).

 More articles